 - I. For purposes of determining the refund of federal student aid funds, any student who withdraws from the Divinity School for any reason during the first 60 percent of the term will be subject to a pro rata schedule that will be used to determine the amount of Title IV funds the student has earned at the time of withdrawal.
 A student who withdraws after the 60 percent point has earned 100 percent of the Title IV funds.
-In 2002-2003, the last days for refunding federal student aid funds are November 7 in the fall term and March 30 in the spring term. - 2.
+In 2004-2005, the last days for refunding federal student aid funds are November 4 in the fall term and March 27 in the spring term. - 2.
 For purposes of determining the refund of institutional aid funds and for students who have not received financial aid: - a.
-100 percent of tuition will be rebated for withdrawals that occur on or before the end of the first 10 percent of the term (September 14, 2002 in the fall term and January 22, 2003 in the spring term). - b.
-A rebate of one-half (50 percent) of tuition will be granted for withdrawals that occur after the first 10 percent but on or before the last day of the first quarter of the term (September 30, 2002 in the fall term and February 6, 2003 in the spring term). - c.
-A rebate of one-quarter (25 percent) of tuition will be granted for withdrawals that occur after the first quarter of a term but on or before the day of midterm (October 27, 2002 in the fall term and March 4, 2003 in the spring term). - d.
+100 percent of tuition will be rebated for withdrawals that occur on or before the end of the first 10 percent of the term (September 11, 2004 in the fall term and January 19, 2005 in the spring term). - b.
+A rebate of one-half (50 percent) of tuition will be granted for withdrawals that occur after the first 10 percent but on or before the last day of the first quarter of the term (September 27, 2004 in the fall term and February 3, 2005 in the spring term). - c.
+A rebate of one-quarter (25 percent) of tuition will be granted for withdrawals that occur after the first quarter of a term but on or before the day of midterm (October 24, 2004 in the fall term and March 1, 2005 in the spring term). - d.
 Students who withdraw for any reason after midterm will not receive a rebate of any portion of tuition. - 3.
 The death of a student shall cancel charges for tuition as of the date of death and the bursar will adjust the tuition on a pro rata basis. - 4.
-If the student has received student loans or other forms of financial aid, rebates will be refunded in the order prescribed by federal regulations; namely, first to the Unsubsidized Federal Stafford and/or Subsidized Federal Stafford loans, if any; then to Federal Perkins loan; next to any other federal, state, private, or institutional scholarships and loans; and, finally, any remaining balance to the student. - 5.
-Loan recipients (Stafford, Perkins, or Yale Student Loan) who withdraw are required to have an exit interview before leaving Yale, and should contact the Student Loan Collection Office at 246 Church Street (432.2727) to determine where the interview will take place.
+If the student has received student loans or other forms of financial aid, rebates will be refunded in the order prescribed by federal regulations; namely, first to the unsubsidized federal Stafford and/or subsidized federal Stafford loans, if any; then to federal Perkins loan; next to any other federal, state, private, or institutional scholarships and loans; and, finally, any remaining balance to the student. - 5.
+Loan recipients (Stafford, Perkins, or Yale Student Loan) who withdraw are required to have an exit interview before leaving Yale, and should expect notification from Student Financial Services on completing this process.